-If any of our Named Executive Officers is terminated as a result of (i) an involuntary termination without cause or (ii) a resignation for good reason, in either case within three months prior or 12 months following a "change in control" (as defined in the executive severance and change in control agreements), then he will receive an amount equal to the sum of (i) 24 months, in the case of Mr. Burns, or 18 months, in the case of the other Named Executive Officers, of the base salary amount in effect at the time of such termination, and (ii) 2 times, in the case of Mr. Burns, or 1.5 times, in the case of the other Named Executive Officers, of his target annual bonus for the year in which the change in control occurs, paid in a lump sum on the 60th day following the date of such termination.
-Each of the Named Executive Officers (and his spouse and dependents) will also receive medical and dental benefits provided by us at least equal to the levels of benefits provided to our similarly situated active employees until the earlier of (i) the 24-month anniversary, in the case of Mr. Burns, or the 18-month anniversary, in the case of our other Named Executive Officers, of the date of such termination, or (ii) the date that he becomes covered under a subsequent employer's medical and dental benefits plans.
+If any of our Named Executive Officers is terminated as a result of (i) an involuntary termination without cause or (ii) a resignation for good reason, in either case within three months prior or 12 months following a "change in control" (as defined in the executive severance and change in control agreements), then he will receive an amount equal to the sum of (i) 24 months, in the case of Mr. Burns, or 18 months, in the case of the other Named Executive Officers, of the base salary amount in effect at the time of such termination, and (ii) 2 times, in the case of Mr. Burns, or 1.5 times, in the case of the other Named Executive Officers (and his spouse and dependents) will also receive medical and dental benefits provided by us at least equal to the levels of benefits provided to our similarly situated active employees until the earlier of (i) the 24-month anniversary, in the case of Mr. Burns, or the 18-month anniversary, in the case of our other Named Executive Officers, of the base of Mr. Burns, or the 18-month anniversary, in the case of our other Named Executive Officers, of the date of such termination, or (ii) the date that he becomes covered under a subsequent employer's medical and dental benefits plans.
 Each of Messrs.
 Burns, Gilliam, Thurman and Navratil will also vest in all equity and equity-based awards outstanding on the date of termination.
 All of the above benefits are subject to the executive's execution of a general release of claims in our favor.